OpenMS/pyopenms-docs/docs/source/ms_data.rst

 :term:`LC-MS/MS` Experiment
 ***************************

-In OpenMS, :term:`LC-MS/MS` injections are represented as so-called :term:`peak` maps (using the :py:class:`~.MSExperiment` class), which we have already encountered above.
+In OpenMS, :term:`LC-MS/MS` injections are represented as so-called peak maps (using the :py:class:`~.MSExperiment` class), which we have already encountered above.
 The :py:class:`~.MSExperiment` class can hold a list of :py:class:`~.MSSpectrum` object (as well as a list of :py:class:`~.MSChromatogram` objects, see below).
-The :py:class:`~.MSExperiment` object holds such :term:`peak` maps as well as meta-data about the injection.
+The :py:class:`~.MSExperiment` object holds such peak maps as well as meta-data about the injection.
 Access to individual :term:`mass spectra<mass spectrum>` is performed through :py:meth:`~.MSExperiment.getSpectrum` and :py:meth:`~.MSExperiment.getChromatogram`.